 - Oxy 80′s

 Some abusers crush the pills and snort the drug to increase its potency and effects.
 A few users heat a tablet by placing it on a piece of foil and then inhaling the fumes.
 Others mix the crushed tablets with a solution and then inject oxycodone for a more significant buzz.
-Also, many users inject the extended-release formulas, which then causes the quick release of large amounts of oxycodone into the blood.
+Also, many users inject the extended-release formulas, causing the quick release of large amounts of oxycodone into the blood.

 All medications, from aspirin to oxycodone, produce desirable therapeutic effects and undesirable side effects.
-However, the longer someone uses oxycodone, especially at high doses or by using improper administration, the greater the likelihood of experiencing adverse effects from the drug.
+However, the longer someone uses oxycodone, especially at high doses or improper administration, the greater the likelihood of experiencing adverse effects from the drug.
 Side effects range in severity from mild to potentially life-threatening.

 Mild to moderate side effects of oxycodone include constipation, fatigue, nausea, headache, lightheadedness, anxiety, dry mouth, loss of appetite, nervousness, diarrhea, cramps, and abdominal pain.
-Whereas severe side effects include shallow breathing, cold and clammy skin, low blood pressure, pinpoint pupils, circulatory collapse, respiratory arrest, and death.
+Severe side effects include shallow breathing, cold and clammy skin, low blood pressure, pinpoint pupils, circulatory collapse, respiratory arrest, and death.
 Impotence and enlargement of the prostate gland can happen, but it is rare.

 In fact, long-term use of oxycodone with acetaminophen, a non-prescription pain reliever that enhances the analgesic effects of oxycodone, may damage your liver.